• HOME

 A GPS, IMU or UWB-based wearable tracker is invaluable for SIT sessions.
 It moves performance evaluation beyond subjective feeling.

-Key Metric to Track: Use the tracker's software to measure your Top Speed and Acceleration.
+Use the tracker's software to measure your Top Speed and Acceleration.
 The Trend Analysis feature allows you to see if your top speed is consistent across all 8-10 repetitions.
 Lower speed decay indicates improved speed endurance and fitness specific to football demands.

-Developing raw, foundational strength in your lower body and core is paramount.
+You cannot fire a cannon from a canoe.
+To generate force against the ground, you need a strong posterior chain.
 Stronger muscles generate more force with each stride, leading to faster acceleration and higher top speeds.
 Prioritize compound movements that engage multiple muscle groups crucial for running mechanics:

 • Barbell Squats: A cornerstone of lower body strength, targeting quadriceps, hamstrings, and glutes.
 (4 sets of 8 reps, focusing on proper form with heavy but manageable weight).